JuanPabloGHC/Chat-App/README.md

    └──📄MauiProgram.cs
 ```

-* Folder Data: Save the structures of the tables and the connection to the database.
+* Folder Data/Entities: Save the structures of the tables and the connection to the database.
+* Folder Data/Interfaces: Define the interface of the Repository Design Pattern.
+* Folder Data/Repository: Manage the data in the data base of each entity.
 * Folder Functions: General functions that are used in many parts of the project like the validation of inputs.
 * Folder Pages: Auth pages: Login and Signup.
 * Folder Views: To create the Popups views.